 Temperature plays a large part in the functioning of all plants, but it is exceedingly rare for individual organs to have such different temperature tolerances.
 The physiological mechanisms and evolutionary benefits of this discrepancy are not fully understood.

 The cobra lily is unique among the three genera of American pitcher plants.
 It does not trap rainwater in its pitcher.
 Instead, it regulates the level of water inside physiologically by releasing or absorbing water into the trap that has been pumped up from the roots.

-It was once believed that this variety of pitcher plant did not produce any digestive enzymes and relied on symbiotic bacteria and protozoa to break down the captured insects into easily absorbed nutrients.
+It was once believed that this variety of pitcher plant did not produce any digestive enzymes.
+But relied on symbiotic bacteria and protozoa to break down the captured insects into easily absorbed nutrients.
 Recent studies have indicated that Darlingtonia secretes at least one proteolytic enzyme that digests captured prey.

 Absorbing both animal soil nutrients

 The cells that absorb nutrients from the inside of the pitcher are the same as those on the roots that absorb soil nutrients.
-The efficiency of the plant’s trapping ability is attested to by its leaves and pitchers, which are, more often than not, full of insects and their remains.
+The efficiency of the plant's trapping ability is attested to by its leaves and pitchers.
+Which are often full of insects and their remains.

 In addition to the use of lubricating secretions and downward-pointing hairs, common to all North American pitcher plants.